felixlu/awesome-stars/README.md

 ## Astro

+- [michael-andreuzza/quickstore](https://github.com/michael-andreuzza/quickstore) - A free and simple theme for Astro where you can embed your Gumroad or lemonsqueezy.
 - [TechTerryDev/quickstore-shoes](https://github.com/TechTerryDev/quickstore-shoes) - A free and simple theme for Astro where you can embed your Gumroad or lemonsqueezy.
 - [ColorlibHQ/AdminLTE](https://github.com/ColorlibHQ/AdminLTE) - AdminLTE - Free admin dashboard template based on Bootstrap 5